Ralph Fiennes will be Miss Trunchbull in the new 'Matilda' movie for Netflix!

-As Deadline reports, Oscar-nominated actor Ralph Fiennes (‘The Great Hotel Budapest’) has signed on to play the role of the evil school principal Crunchem Hall, Miss Trunchbull in a new film adaptation of the classic novel for Roald Dahl’s children, ‘Matilda’.
+As Deadline reports, Oscar-nominated actor Ralph Fiennes (‘The Grand Hotel Budapest’) has signed to play the role of the evil school principal Crunchem Hall, Miss Trunchbull in a new film adaptation of the classic novel for Roald Dahl’s children, ‘Matilda’.

 Netflix will back this project based in turn on the popular British and Broadway musical theatrical performance called ‘Matilda The Musical’, in which, as in this remake, the strict director is played by a man.
 Also, Jodie Comer (‘Killing Eve’) negotiates the role of sweet Miss Honey, played by Embeth Davidtz in the original 1996 film directed by Mara Wilson.